 There are two ballot papers for state elections – one for the lower house (Legislative Assembly) and one for the upper house (Legislative Council).

-- The Lower House (the green ballot paper) uses full preferential voting.
+There is one ballot papers used for local elections, and full preferential voting is used.
 In this system, you number a preference for every candidate.

-Remember, it’s okay if you make a mistake while filling out your ballot paper – you can simply ask for a new one!
+Remember, it’s okay if you make a mistake while filling out your ballot paper – you can simply ask for a new one.

 How to find my nearest voting centre